yastn/yastn/docs/source/theory/tensor/basics.rst

       ...|___|...

 .. note::
-        YAST defines a vector space and its abelian symmetry structure through :class:`yastn.Leg`
+        YASTN defines a vector space and its abelian symmetry structure through :class:`yastn.Leg`

 In some contexts, it is often useful to distinguish underlying spaces as co- or contra-variant with respect to transformations acting on these spaces.
 Often such a distinction is encoded